-No matter where you’re based, you can enjoy a true taste of Wimbledon with a simple yet delicious serving of fresh strawberries and cream, washed down with some refreshing Pimms (with a selection of fruit, fresh mint and lemonade for good measure) or a glass of fizz!
+A taste of Wimbledon comes in a simple yet delicious serving of fresh strawberries and cream, washed down with some refreshing Pimms (with a selection of fruit, fresh mint and lemonade for good measure) or a glass of fizz!
 Strawberries and cream is the quintessential Wimbledon staple, with around 140,000 portions usually gobbled up across the two-week event.
-The tournament takes great pride in providing the highest quality Kent-grown strawberries which are picked the day before and arrive with the birdsong at 5am the next day!
+The tournament takes great pride in providing the highest quality Kent-grown strawberries, which are picked the day before and arrive with the birdsong at 5am the next day!

-Want to relive the thrill of Wimbledon and dream of tournaments to come on your next British sporting adventure?
-Why not dive into this gripping fourth round replay, of Andy Murray versus Richard Gasquet, shared by Wimbledon.
+Future visitors who want to relive the thrill of Wimbledon and dream of tournaments to come can dive into this gripping fourth round replay, of Andy Murray versus Richard Gasquet, shared by Wimbledon.

 Restrictions on travel to and around Britain are in place due to Covid-19.
 Visitors are encouraged to always check individual websites for the latest information, as details are subject to change.